davidlira19/PlatformerGame/README.md

 ## Description

 Santa's Run is an amazing christmas platformer game developed by 2C1V for the Videogames Development subject in CITM (UPC), run and jump over the platforms to get into the igloo!
-Win points getting coins and killing enemies by jumping on them!
+Win points getting coins and killing enemies by jumping over them!

 ## Key Features